daharper/Funky/README.md

 Stream is a poor man's imitation of Java's powerhouse, but it is extremely useful.

-A current problem makes good use of it, here to initialize a list:
+A current project makes good use of it, here to initialize a list:

 ```pascal
 procedure TClassificationProfile.CreateSeparators;